Yusufashk/ImmPortWorkshop2024/README.md

 Open a web browser and navigate to http://localhost:8888.
 You should see the JupyterLab interface with the provided notebooks available.

 Contact yusufashk@gmail.com for any questions about this tutorial

+Thanks to Reuben Sarwal for helping create this tutorial, and Sanchita Bhattacharya for her supervision in this whole process.
+Also thanks to the rest of the import team for their help in stress testing and their efforts to optimize the tutorial.